Breast Augmentation

 ALCL

-There has been an association of a rare cancer, ALCL (anaplastic large cell lymphoma), that has been reported in approximately 60 cases in the 10 million women worldwide who have had implants.
+There has been an association of rare cancer, ALCL (anaplastic large cell lymphoma), that has been reported in approximately 60 cases in the 10 million women worldwide who have had implants.